Skip to main content

 });

-And we need to define the owning side too, which is Article.tags:
+And you need to define the owning side too, which is Article.tags:

 article.entity.ts